haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

   } deriving (Typeable)
 {% endhighlight %}

+Given a pool of closures, we must now work out how to execute them on the caller's behalf.

 ### Making use of Async

 So **how** can we execute this `Closure (Process a)` without blocking the server process itself?
-We will use the `Control.Distributed.Process.Platform.Async` API to execute the task asynchronously and provide a means for waiting on the result.
+We will use the `Control.Distributed.Process.Platform.Async` API to execute each task asynchronously and provide a means for waiting on the result.

 In order to use the `Async` handle to get the result of the computation once it's complete, we'll have to hang on to a reference.
 We also need a way to associate the